avatorl/DataViz-Vega/README.md

 - **No additional restrictions** — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 https://creativecommons.org/licenses/by/4.0/

+## Disclaimer of Warranties and Limitation of Liability

+The materials are provided 'as is,' with no promises or guarantees.
+The author is not responsible for the quality, accuracy, reliability, or any other aspect of the shared materials.
+The author will not be liable for damages or losses arising from your use or inability to use the shared materials.